 However, if a district employs an RN in an LVN position, the employee must be paid as an RN.
 In 2000, the commissioner of education opined that all RNs who are on ISD payrolls and who perform full-time nursing services for their districts must be placed on the state’s minimum salary schedule even if their job descriptions only call for LVNs or nurse’s aides (Watkins v.
 Longview Indep.
 Sch.
 Dist., Tex.
 Comm’r of Educ.
 Decision No. 083-R10-2000 (Sept.
 6, 2001)).

 There are no specific requirements for school nurse-to-student ratios.
-The National Association of School Nurses (NASN) recommends one school nurse to every 750 students in healthy populations.
-Currently, Texas school districts average one nurse for every 831 students.
+The National Association of School Nurses (NASN) recommends assessing student acuity and school community indicators to determine appropriate staffing levels.

 Ultimately, how a district provides safe, appropriate, and specialized health services to its students is a district decision.
 Districts choosing to staff a campus with an LVN or other unlicensed personnel must take care to arrange for supervision by an appropriate health care professional.

 School Health Services—Nursing Practice Resources, including links to the Texas Board of Nursing and the Texas Nurse Practice Act, are available on the Texas Health and Human Services website.

 Cheryl Hoover joined HR Services in 2018.
 She assists with staffing and HR reviews, training, and other HR projects.
 During Hoover’s public school career, she served as an executive director of curriculum and principal leadership, executive director of human resources, principal, assistant principal, teacher, and coach.

 Hoover earned her bachelor’s degree from The University of Texas at Austin and obtained her master’s degree from Texas State University.
 She is a certified PHR.